 Actually, you do not even need to go to the NuGet website to get the package.
 Just add the

-using JetBrains.Annotations;directive, and use the corresponding context action to automatically fetch the package.
+using JetBrains.Annotations;directive, and use the corresponding Alt+Enter action to automatically fetch the package.

 Alternatively, you can press Ctrl+Alt+Space twice to invoke the double import completion, which will find the attribute, import the namespace, and add the reference.

-The default implementation of the annotation attributes is inserted in the
+The default implementation of the annotation attributes are declared in the

-JetBrains.Annotations namespace, but this namespace is not required for the correct functioning of the annotations.
-You can put these classes anywhere in your solution- ReSharper will detect them automatically.
-However, if you chose to do so, you should select the proper namespace by following the procedure below.
+JetBrains.Annotations namespace, but this namespace is not required for the annotations to work.
+You can put the declarations anywhere in your solution — ReSharper will detect them automatically.
+However, if the declarations are in a different namespace you should explicitly specify the namespace with annotation attributes as described below.

-There may be cases when your solution contains several implementations of the annotation attributes, e.g., you have classes with the same names as ReSharper annotations classes (
+There also may be cases when your solution contains several implementations of the annotation attributes, for example, you have classes with the same names as ReSharper annotations classes (

-NotNullAttribute, etc.) or you are using a third-party assembly that contains ReSharper annotation classes.
-In such cases, you can choose the namespace where ReSharper should look for the proper set of annotation attribute classes.
+NotNullAttribute, and so on) or you are using a third-party assembly that contains ReSharper annotation classes.
+In such cases, you can choose namespaces where ReSharper should look for the proper set of the annotations-attributes classes.

-- All namespaces (from both source code and references assemblies) other than
+All namespaces (from both source code and referenced assemblies) other than

-- If there are several namespaces in the list, select the one that should be used by the ReSharper code analysis engine it in the Default annotation namespace drop-down list.
+If there are several namespaces in the list, select the one that should be used by the ReSharper code analysis engine it in the Default annotation namespace list.